rokath/trice/docs/TriceUserManual.md

 The `tf` are serving for target code testing in different configuration variants on the host machine.
 The file [./testdata/triceCheck.c](./testdata/triceCheck.c) is the master file for editing.
 After changing it, [./updateTestData.sh](./updateTestData.sh) needs to run.
 It runs `trice insert` updating [./testdata/til.json](./testdata/til.json).

-To be able to run `go test ./...` successfully without running the [./updateTestData.sh](./updateTestData.sh) script in advance, the script action results are checked in as well.
-That implies that [./testdata/triceCheck.c](./testdata/triceCheck.c) goes with IDs into the repo.

 [./testdata/cgoPackage.go](./testdata/cgoPackage.go) is the common master for the `generated_cgoPackage.go` files and contains the common test code.

 The folders `tf` are Go packages just for tests.
 They all have the same package name `cgot` and are not included into the trice tool.
 The different `cgot` packages are independent and could have any names.
 They do not see each other and are used for target code testing independently.
+When the tests are executed for each packages a separate test binary is build and thes run parallel.

 The `tf/triceConfig.h` files differ and correspondent to the `tf/cgo_test.go` files in the same folder.
 On test execution, the `./testdata/*.c` files are compiled into the trice test executable together with the trice sources `../src` using the `tf/triceConfig.h` file.